pipefie/CV_chart_pattern_detector/README.md

 If you need to inject curated labels instead of the deterministic ones, you can pass `--labels_csv data/labels/hs_labeled_with_split.csv` to `build_features.py`, but the recommended path is to tune the YAML so the deterministic pass reflects your TA rules.

-## Suggested next steps
-1. Run `build_features.py` with the relaxed H&S config (already done) and inspect label counts per split; they should show H&S coverage across train/val/test (~150 positives total).
-2. If DT/DB density is too high for your model, tighten their YAML (height/breakout thresholds) or downsample during training.
-3. Train/evaluate per-pattern models (`scripts/train_rf.py` or notebooks), using class weights or sampling to address imbalance.
-4. Keep diagnostics on during future H&S tuning; only adjust YAML thresholds, not hard-coded values, so changes stay traceable.

 ## CV feature expansion (Hough + handcrafted)
 To keep the project “classical CV” while adding useful image cues, we expanded the Hough-based extractor: